Tom Hardy Workout and Diet

 ‘Every time you need protein, get yourself a boiled egg in.
 But your main meals would be chicken, or hummus, or white fish.
 You can lose about a pound a day.’

-Tom Hardy’s Fitness Routine
+Tom Hardy’s Workout Routine

 In Bronson, Hardy was muscular, but also fat.
 Hardy had to lean down for his role in Warrior.
 Hardy’s trainer is an old friend, an ex-soldier and MMA fighter called Pnut.